 Work was already underway to transform the dealership building through the installation of a large solar panel roof whose steel beams were partly made from recycled cars!
 This replaced 70% of the business electricity supply with renewable electricity generated by the dealership itself saving significant costs and carbon emissions.

 Inside, electricity use was significantly reduced by the adoption of LG’s Variable Refrigerant Flow (VRF) technology to provide heat and cooling and minimise efficiency losses.
 The system is engineered to provide savings by reducing or eliminating the need for ductwork, large distribution fans, multiple water pumps and water piping.
 Lighting provision was transformed for showroom and service areas – and is now supplied by low energy LEDs.

-The result was a building whose facilities have earned a LEED certification from the US Green Building Council and the admiration of customers and staff alike.
+The result was a building whose facilities have earned a LEED (Leadership in Energy and Environmental Design) certification from the US Green Building Council and the admiration of customers and staff alike.

 To achieve full carbon neutrality, the business set out to neutralise the remaining carbon emissions with the help of Castrol and BP Target Neutral.